davidholyko/smite-ql-api/README.md

 See [Redis section](#redis-with-docker) above.

-### Deleting a broken version
+### Deleting a remote tag

-_Deleting a remote tag is for when you need to unpublish a version update because it's bad_
+_Deleting a remote tag happens when you want to rewrite history and a semantic release is auto-generated.
+The automatic semantic release will fail if the tag already exists._

 ```
-# tagname is string like "v1.8.1"
+# tagname is string like "v1.0.0"
 git push --delete origin <tagname>
 ```